facioquo/stock-charts/README.md

 If the [Server] Web API does not launch, right-click the Solution and "Restore NuGet Packages"; then, try to Rebuild the entire Solution in Visual Studio.
 Make sure the WebApi project is highlighted (bold font), then try `CTRL+F5` again.

 If the [Client] website does not launch, check to make sure you have a recent version of Git and Node installed and try the above commands again.
 You might also try `npm install -g npm@latest` in the bash window to update NPM to a newer version.

+## Contributing

+This is an open-source project.
+If you want to report or contribute bug fixes or add new indicators, please review our [contributing guidelines](CONTRIBUTING.md).